 There were two very important statues of Athena on the acropolis in ancient Athens.
 The colossal statue inside the Parthenon was 38 feet tall, with the clothing made entirely of gold.
 The smaller wooden cult statue was life-sized, and dressed in a special gown made every year by the women of Athens.
 This dress was actually a tapestry, with scenes of mythological battles woven in purple and saffron.
 We can’t lay our hands on anything like that for our costume, but we are including a purple himation (wrapped cloak) with gold threads.
 The pieces we suggest, from left to right:

 1. Gold satin flat sheet.
 This is for your tunic.
 The Greeks wore simple draped tunics of dyed wool, a look which is easily replicated with sheets and safety pins.
 We give you instructions below on how to pin it together.
 A full size sheet will work for most people.

-2. Purple veil with gold and/or silver threads.
-Also available at Bells Online and Moondance; better prices at both places, but the pictures are tiny.
+2. Purple veil with gold and silver threads.
+Also available at Moondance and Artemis Imports.
 This is your purple himation.
 Loop it under one arm and knot it on your opposite shoulder.

 3. Greek helmet.
 This is from the movie 300, which is as close as we’ll get to a Greek helmet without paying a fortune.
 We suggest cutting off the nose piece.
 This is a very flimsy latex helmet, so don’t expect a lot.
 Another option is this helmet, which seems to have real bristles in the crest (not molded plastic).
 The helmet itself is definitely made out of fabric, so you can cut and trim it to suit.